Jerry Reinhardt, the volunteer museum director of the C.W. Parker Carousel Museum in Leavenworth, didn't grow up with a love of carousels.

 Reinhardt has put together a carousel-crammed itinerary for the 120 attendees.
 They are busing to Abilene to see and ride the 1901 Parker Track carousel there, where the carousel purveyors will set up the original steam boiler just for the conventioneers’ visit.

 Then, the tour will continue to the Herschell Spillman carousel in Gage Park in Topeka and the Kansas City Zoo’s endangered species carousel.
 After that, they will visit the Baseball Carousel at Royals stadium.

-Page 2 of 3 - Finally, the convention attendees will trek to the recently restored and re-painted 1926 Illions carousel at Worlds of Fun, the machine Reinhardt deems “probably the best carousel we’re going to see.”
+Finally, the convention attendees will trek to the recently restored and re-painted 1926 Illions carousel at Worlds of Fun, the machine Reinhardt deems “probably the best carousel we’re going to see.”

 Saturday, they will spend the day in Leavenworth, touring Historic Leavenworth, the fort, riding and photographing the three carousels at the Leavenworth museum and exploring the National Carousel Archives, also housed in the Leavenworth museum.

 But this convention, and even the local carousel museum, might not have been were if not for Reinhardt’s evolution from a woodcarving entrepreneur to a full-blown carousel enthusiast.